Grimme slid Brìghde a stony look at supper when she raised her eyebrow in question. “Well?”

 “What did you do that he accused you of such?”
 Grimme asked carefully.

-“I didn’t do anythin’,” she muttered.
-“Me brothers had all gone off to different knights, so they had not been there to serve as a shield fer me.
-Moom was bedevilin’ him over somethin’, I walked into the room, he turned around, there I was, he accused her o’ bearin’ some other man’s bastard because he couldna possibly ha’e spawned somethin’ so ugly as me, she screamed back that she had to bear another man’s bastard so I wouldn’t be as ugly as him, an’ then he slapped me.
+“I dinna do anythin’,” she muttered.
+“Me brothers had all gone off to different knights, so they’d nae been there to serve as a shield fer me.
+Moom was bedevilin’ him over somethin’, I walked into the room, he turned ’round, there I was, he accused her o’ bearin’ some other man’s bastard because he couldna possibly ha’e spawned somethin’ so ugly as me, she screamed back that she had to bear another man’s bastard so I wouldn’t be as ugly as him, an’ then he slapped me.
 I landed in the hearth.
 He said, ‘I am sorry, Brìghde.’
 I said, ‘Very well, Da.’
 He said, ‘I am sorry there was no fire there.’ ’Twasn’t the first time, but it was the last.”

 “I know that!” she snapped and snatched her hand out from under his.
 “Do ye know how many men woulda been glad to wed me, who’d treat me well, mayhap even love me?”
 Her lip curled in contempt.
-“Mayhap touch me and not run away as if I were a leprosy-befouled witch?
-Were ye afraid me vicious familiar Hades would rise from the dead to attack ye?”
+“Mayhap touch me and not run away as if I were a leprosy-befouled witch.
+Were ye afraid I’d raise me hellhound from the dead to attack ye?”

 His breath caught and he looked away, his jaw tight, only to catch his father’s dead stare.
 He turned back to her and met her contemptuous glare and murmured, “I’m sorry.
 I … ” He did not want to admit this, but he owed her an explanation.
 “I was embarrassed.”